 Home visit: a personal home away from home

 Mia Lundström likes a challenge.
 When the project to bring IKEA to India began, she decided to leave the comfort of the home she’d created in Sweden and join the IKEA India start-up team, as Creative Leader of Life at Home.
-“Imagine – an IKEA girl traveling over 6,000 km to set up home in a country where there is no IKEA!” says Mia.
+“Imagine – an IKEA girl travelling over 6,000km to set up home in a country where there is no IKEA!” says Mia.
 “All I could bring were things that fit in a suitcase, like lights, pictures and textiles.
 But lights can give a home its mood, and pictures and textiles its personality.”

 Home is a collage of my life, it reminds me who I am.
 That’s important to come back to, especially when it’s a little tough outside.”